 Any permanent life insurance policy is an investment of sorts: you put money in (premiums) and your heirs get money out (the death benefit).

 Some (but not all) permanent life insurance policies have "cash value", which is money you can access while you're still alive.

 This concept of life insurance as an investment underlies a number of the sales lines we’ll explore.

 “Now that you’re a baller / wealthy / high earning …”

 So your insurance agent probably didn’t use the term “baller” but if they did, (a) that’s cool, and (b) that in no way enhances the credibility of their arguments.

-Being high earning and wealthy is necessary but not sufficient: permanent life insurance should be considered when you’re ready to carve out a chunk of your wealth for future generations to use after you’re gone.
+Being high earning or wealthy is necessary but not sufficient: permanent life insurance should be considered when you’re ready to carve out a chunk of your wealth for future generations to use after you’re gone.

 “You’re throwing money away on term”

 I can assure you the insurance companies are not confused – they didn’t fail to understand there’s a 100% probability that all humans die at some point.

 Term is much cheaper than permanent precisely because it is unlikely you will receive a payout, and that’s awesome because you really don’t want one!
 The odds are in your favor that you will survive the entire term and thus never receive a payout.
 Term life insurance is like homeowner's or auto insurance in this way: you buy it to have protection if something bad happens, not because you expect a payout.